About the Great Barrier Reef Marine Park

-- To achieve its goal and aims by employing people of high calibre, assisting them to reach their full potential, providing a rewarding and caring work environment, and encouraging them to pursue relevant training and development opportunities.
+- To achieve its goals and aims by employing high calibre people, assisting them to reach their full potential, providing a rewarding and caring work environment, and encouraging them to pursue relevant training and development opportunities.

 - To make the authority's expertise available throughout Australia and internationally.

-- To actively manage risks to the Great Barrier Reef Marine Park and adapt to changing information and circumstance in the park.
+- To actively manage risks to the park and adapt to changing information and circumstances in the park.